Practice the CogAT TestStart Practicing

 Sentence Completion

-Depending on the age of the student taking the test, the sentence completion section can be done in a variety of ways.
+Depending on the age of the student taking the cognitive assessment, the sentence completion section can be done in a variety of ways.

 Younger children will be required to listen to a sentence with a word missing.